-- 1. Car and cycle parking provision should be provided through a designled approach in accordance with the standards set out in Figure 12. - 2.
+- Car parking provision should be provided through a design-led approach in accordance with the indicative standards set out in Figure 11.
+Cycle parking should be provided to at least the minimum standards set out in Figure 11. - 2.
 Car parking provision will take into consideration the site location, type and mix of uses, car ownership levels, availability of local services, facilities and public transport, and highway and user safety issues, as well as ensuring appropriate parking for people with impaired mobility. - 3.
 The Council will encourage innovative solutions to car parking, including shared spaces where the location and patterns of use permit, and incorporation of measures such as car clubs and electric charging points. - 4.
 Residential garages will only be counted towards car and cycle parking provision where they meet a minimum size requirement. - 5.
 All parking provision must be provided in a manner that accords with Policy HQ/1 and the developer must provide clear justification for the level and type of parking proposed in the Design and Access Statement and/or Travel Plan.